grafana/grafana-kiosk/README.md

 - [Michael Pasqualone](https://github.com/michaelp85) for the session-based startup ideas!
 - [Brendan Ball](https://github.com/BrendanBall) for contributing the desktop link startup example for LXDE!
+- [Alex Heylin](https://github.com/AlexHeylin) for the v7 login fix - and also works with v6!
+- [Xan Manning](https://github.com/xanmanning) for the ignore certificate option!